Clebbie/weather/README.md

 POST `localhost:8080/weather.v1.WeatherService/CheckWeather`

+The body of the data is determined by the proto file found in the CheckWeatherRequest struct at `proto/weather/v1/weather.proto`

 ## Technology Used

 In this project, I am using Buf's ConnectRPC.
 This allows this project to serve both HTTP requests and gRPC requests.
 I think This serves the project best by allowing me to expose a browser friendly api, as well a speed and effecient gRPC connections for other apps